Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Please note that the Siena Cathedral Museum, Crypt, and the Baptistry are currently lacking provisions for disabled access.

-A. Siena Cathedral tickets are available at varying price ranges starting from €9, with each ticket offering a special feature to help you enjoy an exceptional experience at the site.
+Siena Cathedral tickets are available at varying price ranges starting from €9, with each ticket offering a special feature to help you enjoy an exceptional experience at the site.

-A. It usually takes around an hour to visit Siena Cathedral.
+It usually takes around an hour to visit Siena Cathedral.
 However, if you want to explore the museum in detail, it is advisable to spend more time.